Dental HMO vs. PPO Plans: What Are the Differences?

 - Coinsurance: This is the percentage of costs you and your plan share for covered services.
 For DPPO plans this coinsurance kicks in once you’ve met the deductible.
 DHMOs also require you to share a percentage of the costs.
 It’s based on the flat rate of each dental service and you typically do not have to meet an annual deductible beforehand.

-Do annual maximums apply to DHMO or DPPO plans?
+Do annual maximums apply to Dental HMO or Dental PPO plans?

-Do you have to see dentists in a network with a DHMO plan vs. a DPPO plan?
+Do you have to see in-network dentists with a Dental HMO plan vs. a Dental PPO plan?

-DHMO plans can be more affordable because they require you to see dentists within the network, in order to be covered.
+DHMO plans can be more affordable because they require you to see in-network dentists, in order to be covered.
 Most DHMOs will only cover out-of-network services in an emergency or where required by law.
 In comparison, a dental PPO will permit you to see any licensed dentist you want, in- or out-of-network, but you will pay less if you choose to see a dentist from the plan’s network.

 Do you need to choose a primary dentist with either a Dental HMO or Dental PPO?